Perfect bidder collusion through bribe and request: Introduction

-The collusion initiator may consider a combination of both a bribe and a request for the following two reasons.
-First, with one more option available for the opponent to choose to accept, it seems to improve the probability of successful collusion (if the initiator cares about it), as compared to the single-option scheme.
-Second, and most importantly, a double-option scheme seems to be more lucrative for the initiator, provided it can be successfully implemented.
+Suppose the collusion initiator commits to a double-option scheme--i.e., a proposal consisting of both a bribe and a request.
+Compared with the single-option scheme, such a double-option scheme seems to give a higher expected payoff for the initiator, provided it can be successfully implemented.

-With the additional option, a multi-dimensional signaling game emerges and the problem of adverse selection may be more severe, so that the existence and robustness of equilibria are at stake.
-To examine the implementability, we consider a second price auction with two bidders, as in ES.
-Specifically, we assume that a bidder has an opportunity to make a take-it-or-leave-it collusion proposal, consisting of both a bribe and a request, to the opponent before a second price auction starts.
+With the additional option, a multidimensional signaling game emerges and the problem of adverse selection may be more severe, so that the existence and robustness of equilibria are at stake.
+To examine the implementability, we consider a second-price auction with two bidders, as in ES.
+Specifically, we assume that a bidder has an opportunity to make a take-it-or-leave-it collusion proposal, consisting of both a bribe and a request, to the opponent before a second-price auction starts.
 The opponent can accept at most one option in the proposal, in which case both bidders follow the proposal and bid cooperatively in the auction.
-If the opponent rejects the proposal, then both bidders compete non-cooperatively in the auction.
+If the opponent rejects the proposal, then both bidders compete noncooperatively in the auction.